 Adverse Possession Claims

-A person occupying a property or land without the owner’s consent and with a sufficient degree of physical control will be in adverse possession of that property or land.
+A person occupying property or land without the owner’s consent and with a sufficient degree of physical control has what is known as ‘adverse possession’ of that property or land.

 However, the introduction of the Land Registration Act 2002 changed the position in relation to registered land.
 The period of adverse occupation has been reduced to 10 years, after which the occupier can apply to the Land Registry to acquire a proprietary interest in the land.

-If this application is opposed the land owner has another two years to regain possession of his property.
+If this application is successfully opposed the landowner has another two years to regain possession of their property.
 The position in relation to unregistered property remains that the occupier should adversely possess the land for 12 years after which he can apply for possessory title of the occupied land.

 Contact our experienced adverse possession solicitors to discuss your claim

-To discuss your adverse possession dispute please contact a member of our team on 01895 201759 or contact us via the enquiry form at the top of this page.
+To discuss your adverse possession dispute, please contact a member of our team on 01895 201759 or contact us via the enquiry form at the top of this page.